-- Workaround: Ensure the queue reduction is done without having irdma loaded. - For Linux ice driver v1.7.16+ on E810 4-port SKUs, VF cannot be created on certain high-core count platform, because PF has exhausted all the MSIX interrupts. - Double VLAN traffic might RSS into the first queue.
-If configuring VLAN interfaces on PF in a way that results in double VLAN tagging, received double VLAN packets will be concentrated on the first queue of interface. - When using certain DDP package versions, 802.1ad type VLANs might not be correctly enabled on SIOV or SR-IOV interfaces. - Repeatedly adding/deleting a VF from a namespace while also repeatedly changing its trust mode status can result in call trace after a significant number of iterations.

-- When two VFs created from the same PF are assigned identical MAC addresses, they will not be able to pass traffic successfully unless VF spoof check is disabled on the VF interfaces. - The Intel® Ethernet 800 Series Network Adapter in 8-port 10Gb configuration, the device might generate errors such as the example below on Linux PF or VF driver load due to RSS profile allocation.
+- Modifying inner or outer VLAN offload caps while the link is down might break communications when the link is later brought back up.
+Make sure to modify VLAN offloading caps while link is already up. - It might not be possible to create the maximum number of supported RDMA VFs.
+Attempting to create greater than 20 RDMA VFs will result in no RDMA devices being created for VFs. - For Linux ice driver v1.7.16+ on E810 four-port SKUs, VF cannot be created on certain high-core count platform because PF has exhausted all the MSIX interrupts. - Double VLAN traffic might RSS into the first queue.
+If configuring VLAN interfaces on PF in a way that results in double VLAN tagging, received double VLAN packets will be concentrated on the first queue of interface. - When using certain DDP package versions, 802.1ad type VLANs might not be correctly enabled on SIOV or SR-IOV interfaces. - Repeatedly adding/deleting a VF from a namespace while also repeatedly changing its trust mode status can result in call trace after a significant number of iterations. - When two VFs created from the same PF are assigned identical MAC addresses, they will not be able to pass traffic successfully unless the VF spoof check is disabled on the VF interfaces. - The Intel[®] Ethernet 800 Series Network Adapter in eight-port 10 Gb configuration, the device might generate errors such as the example below on Linux PF or VF driver load due to RSS profile allocation.
 Ports that report this error will experience RSS failures resulting in some packet types not being properly distributed across cores. - Workaround: Disable RSS using the --disable-rss flag when starting DPDK.
 Afterwards, only enable the specific RSS profiles that are needed.